 If you don’t know what the good brands are, check out our End Mill survey.
 It’ll show you which brands are most popular and have the highest customer satisfaction.

 Nothing smaller at this stage until you’ve learned on less delicate cutters.
-Buy 2 or 3 flutes for aluminum and some 4 flutes for steel.
+Buy 2 or 3 flutes for aluminum and some 4 flutes for everything else.
 I’d get 3 of each in each size to start.
-You are going to break some cutters, so just get over it and be used to the idea.
+You are going to break some cutters, so get over it and accept the idea.
 It’s a good thing at this stage to remind you to wear your safety glasses because you will break some cutters!

 2. Get a Decent Vise, a Clamping Kit, and a set of Parallels